-Firefly Farm, at 4911 Hunt Road in Hillsborough, is once again offering up some inexpensive beauty to take home this spring.
+Firefly Farm, at 4911 Hunt Road in Hillsborough, is once again offering up some inexpensive beauty.

 You can pick a basket of flowers for just $15.
 Typically, a family will pay for one basket and get enough flowers for several arrangements.